-We are providing up to two weeks of financial assistance for eligible Dashers in the United States (including Puerto Rico), Australia, and Canada who are quarantined or diagnosed with COVID-19.
+We are shipping more than 1 million sets of free hand sanitizer and gloves to Dashers and are providing guidance to help Dashers stay safe and healthy.
+We are also providing up to two weeks of financial assistance for eligible Dashers in the United States (including Puerto Rico), Australia, and Canada who are quarantined or diagnosed with COVID-19.

 We introduced an update to DoorDash on the web, iOS, and Android that makes no-contact delivery the new default setting for orders.
 At checkout, customers will see “Leave it at my door” as the default drop-off option and can leave additional instructions, such as apartment number or a specific location, to help the Dasher complete the delivery.
 Customers will be reminded upon order arrival to wear a mask if they do need to meet their Dasher in-person to receive their delivery.